This project shows how to install an Ethernet jack for a home network with wiring instructions and photos.

 - Double check the wire color are correctly matched to the colored-coded pin positions on the jack.

 - If your cable or phone company installs an Ethernet jack for you, they’ll mostly likely use the B standard.
-I asked several technicians if they were using T568A or T568B, they’re still using T568B.
+I asked several technicians if they were using T568A or T568B, they’re all using T568B.

 The punch down tool and Cat 5e jacks are illustrated below.
 The punch down tool is a basic model that’s fine for occasional work.